DenoDet: Attention as Deformable Multi-Subspace Feature Denoising for Target Detection in SAR Images: Introduction

-With the above motivation, we propose a plug-and-play frequency domain attention module, TransDeno, which can be seen as a dynamic denoising progress across multiple subspaces in the frequency domain.
-Our idea is that the feature refinement by frequency domain attention can actually be seen as a transform domain soft thresholding denoising process with dynamic thresholds, selectively preserving the effective target signals while filtering out redundant noise components.
-Specifically, for a given feature, TransDeno first uses 2D DCT to map the feature representation into the frequency domain, and decomposes it into multiple subspaces, where each subspace represents information within a specific frequency range.
-For each frequency component, our approach employs a dynamic element-wise soft thresholding based on its full context in the corresponding subspace.
-Moreover, we propose a deformable group fully-connected (DeGroFC) layer to dynamically adjust the group number, which refers to the number of subspaces, based on input features.
-Finally, our TransDeno uses the inverse DCT to transform back to the original feature space.
+Driven by this motivation, we propose a plug-and-play frequency domain attention module, \textbf{TransDeno}, which can be interpreted as a dynamic feature denoising process across multiple subspaces in the frequency domain.
+The core idea behind TransDeno is that \textit{\textbf{attentional feature refinement can be viewed as a dynamic soft thresholding denoising process}}, selectively preserving effective target signals while filtering out redundant noise components.
+Specifically, given a feature, TransDeno employs a 2D DCT to map the feature representation into the frequency domain and decomposes it into multiple subspaces, each representing information within a specific frequency range.
+For each frequency component, our approach applies a dynamic element-wise soft thresholding based on its full context within the corresponding subspace.

+A critical aspect of our approach lies in the determination of the optimal number of frequency-domain subspaces.
+Considering the significant variations in scene content across different images, \textit{we argue that the number of subspaces should be adaptively determined for each individual image}.
+To address this issue, we propose the \textbf{Deformable Group Fully Connected (DeGroFC) layer}, which dynamically ascertains the optimal number of subspaces for each image by intelligently modulating the grouping within fully connected layers.
+This ensures a tailored response to the unique spectral characteristics of each SAR image, effectively capturing and exploiting the inherent spectral diversity across different SAR scenes for enhanced feature representation and improved target detection performance.